-Though China’s lack of cold-chain facilities and logistics for perishable products has been its Achilles heel, improvements are expected within the next five years, says Keith Hu, Northwest Cherry Growers representative.
+Many of the new cold storage facilities in China resemble tall office buildings, like this one in Shanghai that’s seven stories high.
+(Courtesy Keith Hu) Though China’s lack of cold-chain facilities and logistics for perishable products has been its Achilles heel, improvements are expected within the next five

 The reciprocal agreement will allow China to ship apples into the United States.

-● This fall's disruptions of ocean shipping–that have lacerated our tree fruit exports–beg for some type of long-term remedy.
+● This fall's disruptions of ocean shipping--that have lacerated our tree fruit exports--beg for some type of long-term remedy.
 Unionized longshoremen should not have the kind of economic clout that can be misused to so deeply harm our growers, other innocents, and, in general, the entire U.S. economy.
+One idea,

 Industry grateful as biggest apple crop ever prepares to ship.